connctd/slate/source/includes/_units.md

 Creates an empty unit.
 Additional information like parents, children or subjects can be added by subsequent calls.

 <aside class="notice">
-Please note that for every single unit request a valid access token is required
+Please note that for every request a valid access token is required and needs to be passed within the headers (Authorization:Bearer -your token-)
 </aside>

 Required scope: `connctd.units.admin`